ianloic/unladen-swallow/Doc/library/dis.rst

    This opcode is obsolete.

-.. opcode:: RAISE_VARARGS (argc)
+.. opcode:: RAISE_VARARGS_XXX ()

-   Raises an exception. *argc* indicates the number of parameters to the raise statement, ranging from 0 to 3.
+   Raises an exception. *XXX* is *ZERO*, *ONE*, *TWO*, or *THREE* and indicates the number of parameters to the raise statement.
 The handler will find the traceback as TOS2, the parameter as TOS1, and the exception as TOS.

 .. opcode:: CALL_FUNCTION (argc)